Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NA6C7snDkTw.md

 ### Transcript

-> will there be a satisfactory benchmark you can compare settings with uh not at the moment we have our own we only have a benchmark for our level currently um so uh yeah but that we can't can't give that to anyone else
+> will there be a satisfactory benchmark you can compare settings with, not at the moment we have our own we only have a benchmark for our level currently, so, yeah but that we can't can't give that to anyone else